Department of Labor Logo United States Department of Labor

 Preliminary benchmark revision = (March 2023 noncovered employment + March 2024 QCEW employment) – March 2024 CES employment estimate

 Final benchmark revisions will be issued in March 2025 with the publication of the January 2025 State Employment and Unemployment Summary news release.
 The final benchmark will reflect revisions to all not seasonally adjusted data from April 2023 to December 2024, all seasonally adjusted data from January 2020 to December 2024, and select series subject to historical revisions before April 2023.
-Also, with the publication of January 2025 data, CES will update its area delineations from those based on the 2010 Census to those based on the 2020 Census.
+Also, with the publication of January 2025 data, CES updated its area delineations from those based on the 2010 Census to those based on the 2020 Census.
 For more information on the CES benchmarking process for states and metropolitan areas, see https://www.bls.gov/web/laus/benchmark.htm.

 Preliminary benchmark revisions for March 2024 for all 50 states and the District are available in Table 1.
-Preliminary benchmark revisions for March 2024 for the 51 metropolitan areas with a Census 2010 population of 1 million or more are available in Table 2.

 Historical data (2017-2023) for preliminary and final benchmark revisions are available for download in the historical data link below.
 Preliminary benchmark revisions to CES national data series are available at https://www.bls.gov/web/empsit/cesprelbmk.htm.